Isaan, Isan, or Esan: The land that captured my soul.

 “Because in Isaan the rice fields have trees in them.”
-She responded.
+She laughed.
 This is an old Thai joke that is heard often in describing Isaan.

-By sunset, we had arrived in Kon Gan, one of the biggest cities in Isaan, and found a place to eat.
-My wife and friend ordered the food and I, like a child, pretty much just ate what was placed before me.
-The table was soon spread with Isaan sausage, crab som tam, corn som tam, fruit som tam, roast chicken with tamarind chile sauce and of course sticky rice.
+My wife and friend ordered the food and, like a child, I pretty much just ate what was placed before me.
+The table was soon spread with Isaan sausage, crab som tom, corn som tom, fruit som tom, roast chicken with tamarind chile sauce and of course sticky rice.
 All Isaan food.
 (Som tam is a shredded, green papaya salad.)

-This was the first time I had ever taken sticky rice and dipped it into Isaan tamarind chile sauce.
-It was love at first taste.
-The restaurant was nothing more than a couple tables along a side street with a some wooden stools.
+The restaurant was nothing more than a couple tables along a side street with some wooden stools.
 Our waitress was a young girl and the cook an old woman working away over a simple kitchen.
 Before long, every table and stool was taken by locals coming for dinner.
 A young boy stood in front of our table and stared at me until his mother came and shooed him away.
 It was probably the first time he’d ever seen a farang up close.

 We ate quickly as we still had hours to drive and paid the $150 baht bill for dinner-$5 for dinner for three.

-During this first trip to Isaan during the winter, the rice fields lay fallow and the farmers were engaged in the slash and burning of their fields to prepare them for the summer rice planting.
-As we drove through the countryside, you could see fires burning everywhere, sometimes right up to the road.
+As we drove through the countryside, you could see fires everywhere, sometimes right up to the road.
 I couldn’t help but think that this was 3rd World agriculture.
-The next day I would see fields being tilled with a single plough harnessed to a water buffalo.
+The next day I would see fields still being tilled with a single plow harnessed to a water buffalo.

 About an hour from our destination of Roi Et, along a pitch black stretch of road, we ran into a mass of flying bugs that actually made driving difficult.
-The bugs (I have no idea what they were.
-Bigger than mosquitos, but smaller than crickets.) began pelting our windshield to the point of having to turn on the wipers.
+The bugs-bigger than mosquitos but smaller than crickets-began pelting our windshield to the point of having to turn on the wipers.
+Yuk!
 The swarm of bugs just kept coming.
 We put our wipers on full blast as the bugs smashing off the windshield were making it very difficult to see.
 We had to slow down as if we were driving through a heavy rain storm.

 We eventually made it through the bug storm and pulled into a gas station on the outskirts of Roi Et.
 I had to clean the windshield with one of those squeegee wipers of the bug debris that coated the entire front of the car.

 In Thailand, especially rural Isaan, all business is personal.
-I knew I had to establish a personal relationship with my pillow makers if I wanted them to supply me with good quality pillows year after year.
-Therefore, my wife and I have spent a lot of time in Isaan with our pillow makers.
+So I knew I had to establish a personal relationship with my pillow makers if I wanted them to supply me with good quality pillows year after year.
+Therefore, my wife and I have spent a lot of time in Isaan with our pillow makers building relationships.
 We know their children and have watched them grow up.